CodyAdam/rclone-rc/README.md

 ## ⚠️ Work in Progress

 This library is currently under active development.
-Only 13 out of 87 Rclone RC commands are implemented so far.
+Check out the [current status](current-status.md) for a list of implemented commands.

 Consider contributing if you need a specific command: